141 comments

 I believe that also means you can't use it with Tailscale or similar.

-• distances an hour ago
+• distances a year ago

 > I trust KeePassXC but I don't really trust the mobile apps